use-ink/ink/README.md

 We also have a live testnet on [Rococo](https://github.com/paritytech/cumulus/#rococo-crown) called [Canvas](https://github.com/paritytech/canvas/).
 Canvas is a Substrate based parachain which supports ink! smart contracts.
-For further instructions on testing with the Canvas deployment on Rococo, follow the instructions in the [Canvas README](https://github.com/paritytech/canvas#rococo-deployment).
+For further instructions on using this testnet, follow the instructions in the
+[Canvas README](https://github.com/paritytech/canvas#rococo-deployment).

-For both types of chains the [Canvas UI](https://paritytech.github.io/canvas-ui/#/upload) can be used to deploy your contract to a chain and interact with it.
+For both types of chains the [Canvas UI](https://paritytech.github.io/canvas-ui/#/upload) can be used to instantiate your contract to a chain and interact with it.

 ## Usage